Presidents' Day Office Closure

 Martin and Horseshoe lakes

-Martin and Horseshoe Lakes
+Martin & Horseshoe Lakes

 Lathrop offers 330 surface acres of water with two lakes, Martin Lake and Horseshoe Lake.
 Visitors can boat, fish, sail, swim, water ski and kayak.